HoanHaoHo/Memory-game/README.md

 ## How to play

-1. When you start to flip the first card, the time and moves begin to count.
+1. Click a card to flip it over.
+The timer starts and moves begin to count.
-2. The player flips the first card by clicking any cards on the table
+2. Click a second card to flip it over.
-3. If player flip the same two cards, the card will change to green and keep the picture.
+3. If the two cards match, both cards will change to green and stay open.
-4. If player flip cards not match , both cards are flipped face down (black).
+4. If the two cards do not match , both cards are flipped face down (black).
-5. Players will flip the cards until they find 8 different pairs of cards on the table.
-The game will announce the winner after all the cars are flipped over.
+5. Players will flip the cards until they find the 8 matches on the game board.
+The game will announce the winner after all the cards are flipped over.

 ## Picture in game
 1. ### Matched cards.